onurz24/PHP-Doc/README.md

 # PHP-Doc
-Php Documentation for myself with Comments and Examples
+Php Documentation/Notes for myself with Comments and Examples